jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ## New and Old Societies As Seen in Celebrities

 New technology is already changing our society.
 By connecting people to the internet, we've given ourselves the power to receive and send information on demand.
-The gates of newspapers, broadcast television, and weather forecasts are torn down.
+The gates of newspapers, broadcast television, and even weather forecasts are torn down.
 Now the people decide what they learn, based on what they need to know.

-An example of this is celebrities.
+An example of this freedom is celebrities.
 We'll always celebrate the people we look up to.
 In the Industrial Age society, our stars were often decided for us.
 The era of mass-production only let a few people make movies, release albums, or get their names in "the papers."

 Internet Age celebrities are different.
 While we can make fun of Instagram models, silly YouTubers, Twitter trolls, and obscure podcasts, but at least we can follow who we want.
 Which also means we celebrate who we wish to.
 Heck, with no gates to overcome, anyone can be a musician, artist, comedian, or "celebrity."
-Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky.
+Personally, I follow people like Sailing La Vagabonde, Adam Savage's Tested, Linus Tech Tips, Kings and Generals,  Historia Civilis, The Joe Rogan Experience, Dave 2D, Kirsten Dirksen, Taylor Tries, Dr. Becky.
 I celebrete them because they're real people doing cool stuff who'd never consider themselves celebrities.

 The next time you hear "celebrity," ask yourself if they're one of yours.
 Modern technology gives you that power.

 ## I Want to Work at Blockbuster, I Want to Use Netflix

 Some people call Main Street employees, consumers, and taxpayers.
-Those are all different names for non-playing characters because there's no achievement or responsibility in them.
+Those are all different names for non-playing characters because there's no achievement or responsibility required to be one.
 Player gods call themselves workers, owners, and citizens.
 These are the roles where people seek out more political power to improve themselves and their society.

 With that in mind, everyone knows the world is changing.
 We hear a lot of the computerization of work and the end of the "one job for life" mentality.
 What doesn't exist is the self-realization that _your_ job is changing.
 There are still lots of Blockbusters in the world today.
 They sustain themselves on hidden fees, pushy sales commissions, and high mark-ups.
 And the employees inside often think they'll work there forever even though they watch Netflix every night.
-Employeess get to trick themselves, but player gods know the truth.
-Times are a'changin.
+Employeess get to trick themselves like this, but player gods know the truth.
+Times are always a'changin.

 This doesn't mean you'll lose your job.
 If you have an actual skillset, you'll be okay.
 You'll just have to adapt because society will eventually get just as sick paying for your Blockbuster as it did the original one.